TOPLLab/topllab.github.io/warduino/guide/plugin.md

 ### Mainstream debug operations

+Regardless of the used debugger (remote or EDWARD), the debugger gives access to mainstream debug operations like adding a breakpoint, removing a breakpoint, pause the execution, etc, which are accessible via the little draggable pop-up.
+The following lists the currently available debug operations:

+- `pause`: pauses the application execution
+- `step over`: steps over the current instruction.
+- `stop`: stops the debugger.
+- `step back`: shows the previous program location.
+Note that in case of applying this operation on a physical board.
+Step back will not undo side-effects.
+Instead it will only show the previous state.
+There is a relation with `step-back` and the `debugging timeline` view of the plugin.
+More detail in [debugging timeline functionality](#debugging-timeline).

+### Debugging Timeline

 ## Plugin Commands

 The following details the commands made available by the plugin when you press on `cmd+shift+p` for OSX and `ctr+shift+p` on a Linux-based OS.